Residential conveyancing FAQ

-Q. I am a first time buyer looking to buy a house with my partner.
-I have been told that as I am a first time buyer there will be no stamp duty payable on any property I buy.
-Is this true?
+I am a first time buyer looking to buy a house with my partner.
+Will I have to pay stamp duty?

 The Conveyancing process comprises of three stages, and there are tasks to be carried out at each: